• Menu

 Instructions

-• Microwave in 20 second increments, stirring well after each 20 seconds.
-Mine took around a minute to be fully melted.
+• Microwave on high, in 30 second increments, stirring well after each session until fully melted.
 Don't overheat as it will cause the soap base to start bubbling up.

-• One all the lumps are melted, add the lemon zest and lemon essential oil.
+• Once all the lumps are melted, add the colorant and zest, if using.
+Mix through well.

-• Place your soap molds on a flat even surface where they can stay, untouched for the next few hours.
+• Place your soap moulds on a flat, even surface where they can stay, untouched for the next few hours.

 Notes